jrroosevelt/VS2PCG/new_player_faq.md

 If you want to jump right to the gory details, check out [this diagram that shows many of the most common attack and defense scenarios](https://drive.google.com/file/d/1jf0-omCPcbpdqMTpQDRgiqGoCMIGVphS/view?usp=sharing).

 ### The most basic first... front row to front row
 At the most basic, a character in your front row can attack an enemy character in their front row.

+### What if my opponent has no front row?
 If the enemy has no face-up front row characters, then you can attack their back row.
 Make sense?
 Ok, now we'll layer on a bit...

 ### How ![](%%Range%%) and ![](%%Flight%%) come into play